 Returning to college to complete your degree takes courage, dedication, and hard work.
 Many adult students are now seeking to earn their four-year degree after having to take a break from undergraduate education to focus on work, finances, family, health, and other life events.
 No matter the reason you had to pause your education, it’s incredibly exciting that you have a desire to complete your bachelor’s degree!

-The degree completion programs at Neumann University (NU) are specifically designed with your needs in mind and are tailored to help you succeed in completing your degree efficiently and affordably.
-Read on to learn more about what our degree completion options specifically entail and how it can help you to advance your career and accomplish your goals.
+The degree completion programs at Neumann University (NU) are specifically designed with your needs in mind and are tailored to help you succeed in completing your degree efficiently and

 A degree completion option is designed specifically for adults with some post-secondary education but who have not yet completed a four-year degree.
 Applicants often bring some college credit to the table, whether from a four-year university or a community college, and some may have earned an associates degree or hold some prior work experience.